domokane/FinancePy/README.md

 A pdf manual describing all of the functions can be found at the same repository.

-## Help Needed
+## Issues

 The current version of the code is a beta.
-If you have any questions or issues then please send them to me.
-Contact me via the github page.
+If you have any questions or issues then please send them to me or post them as an issue on the github page.

 ## Author